BSlaven/s_movie_app/README.md

 ### Pages

-- The first thing I had to determine is which pages I am going to need for this app.
+- After I familiarized myself with the data I will be getting, I had to determine which pages I am going to need for this app.

 - The app is relatively small I decided to go with only two pages: main page (root page) and movie page which will show more detail about the selected movie.